rianadon/timer-bar-card/README.md

 ##### 3. My duration comes from another entity

 Assume there's a duration slider with id `input_number.slider1`.
 The available units are the same ones as above.
+You can also combine `entity` and `attribute` together if you need to fetch an attribute from a different entity!

 ```yaml
 type: custom:timer-bar-card